One of the most common questions new freelancers ask is, rightfully, “how do I get my first client when I have no experience?”

 As a brand new freelancer, you have a chance to shine here:

 Do you know how refreshing it is to be addressed by name after 50 “To whom it may concern” or “Dear madame” replies?
-Or how engaging it is for the first sentence of a reply to be about your own project and not some random writer’s hopes and dreams?
-Or to see a writer with the exact same niche as the work I am trying to accomplish?
+Or how engaging it is for the first sentence of a reply to be about your project and not some random writer’s hopes and dreams?
+Or to see a writer with the exact same niche as the work you’re trying to accomplish?

 Include those things in your responses to clients and you’ll stand out instantly.